LikeTheSalad/aaper/README.md

         infoDialog.show()

-        return true // This is so that Aaper doesn't launch the permissions request as we're going to launch them manually.
+        return true // This is so that Aaper doesn't launch the permissions request as we're going to launch it manually.
     }
 ```

-### Advanced configuration
+Advanced configuration
+---

-#### Creating a custom RequestStrategyProvider
+### Creating a custom RequestStrategyProvider
 Aaper's behavior is all about its `RequestStrategy` objects, and the way Aaper can access to them, is through an instance of `RequestStrategyProvider`.
 By default, when you initialize Aaper like so: `Aaper.init()`, the `RequestStrategyProvider` that Aaper will use in that case, would be `DefaultRequestStrategyProvider`.

 The `DefaultRequestStrategyProvider` implementation contains a map of `RequestStrategy` instances to which Aaper can access later on by providing the name of the Strategy it needs, such default provider can let you register your own Strategies and also override the default's Strategy name, as we saw above under `Using our custom Strategy`, so in essence, the `DefaultRequestStrategyProvider` should suffice for most cases.